 The outcomes have made a significant difference to the lives of these young people and their families.
 Young people with severe impairments are finding work, getting more involved in community life and having better lives.
-Families have also reported some unexpected benefits of being in control, as in Box 1, below.
+Families also reported some unexpected benefits of being in control.